ShughesDev/RET/examples/iads/Readme.md

 It is solely intended as an initial showcase of some of the features.
 As it was initially implemented with an older version of the code, many newer features are not present.
-This repo works with the amended mesa repo, bundled with this example, version 1.0.0 This repo works with the mesa_ret repo, version 1.0.0 This is intended for use by experienced analysts.
+This repo works with the amended mesa repo, bundled with this example, version 1.0.0 This repo works with the ret repo, version 1.0.0
+This is intended for use by experienced analysts.
 This is not a formal contractual deliverable (at this stage), but was developed under contract PO410000130089.